geerlingguy/ansible-role-mysql/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can be handy, as an example, if you want to install later versions of MySQL.

+    mysql_port: "3306"
+    mysql_datadir: /var/lib/mysql
+    mysql_socket: /var/lib/mysql/mysql.sock

+Default MySQL connection configuration.

+    mysql_key_buffer_size: "256M"
+    mysql_max_allowed_packet: "1M"
+    mysql_table_open_cache: "256"
+    [...]

+The rest of the settings in `defaults/main.yml` control MySQL's memory usage.
+The default values are tuned for a server where MySQL can consume ~512 MB RAM, so you should consider adjusting them to suit your particular server better.

 ## Dependencies

 None.